jaylensoeur/monitoring/README.md

 # Synthetic monitoring
 Synthetic monitoring is used to check the availability of a service.
-End-to-end testing is performanced on a regular interval (more frequency on critical paths) 24/7 from the end-user's perspective.
+End-to-end testing is performanced on a regular interval (more frequent on critical paths) 24/7 from the end-user's perspective.
 This form of monitoring is effectively good for services with multiple failure points, especially for services which are heavily reliant on 3rd party services.

 ![End to end monitoring](https://github.com/jaylensoeur/monitoring/blob/master/e2e-point-of-failure.png)